pytransitions/transitions/README.md

 collector.wait()  # collector.state == waiting
 ```

-If a `HierarchicalStateMachine` is passed with the `children` keyword, the initial state of this machine will be assigned to the new parent state.
+If a `HierarchicalMachine` is passed with the `children` keyword, the initial state of this machine will be assigned to the new parent state.
 In the above example we see that entering `counting` will also enter `counting_1`.
 If this is undesired behaviour and the machine should rather halt in the parent state, the user can pass `initial` as `False` like `{'name': 'counting', 'children': counter, 'initial': False}`.